Chenyuting0916/LearnFlask/README.md

-# Japanese Vocabulary Learning App 日本語単語学習アプリ 日語單字學習應用
+# Japanese Vocabulary Learning Website

 A web application to help you learn Japanese JLPT N1 vocabulary.
 The app automatically fetches words from Jisho.org and provides an interactive interface for learning.